pelican-eggs/eggs/monitoring/loki/README.md

 ## Working with Loki

-To get logs "into" Loki you need a scrape agent, such as official [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/installation/) or a library for you app that can push logs through HTTP endpoint (gRPC endpoint is disabled in Docker enviroment by default)
+To get logs "into" Loki you need a scrape agent, such as official [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/installation/) or a library for your app that can push logs through HTTP endpoint (gRPC endpoint is disabled in Docker enviroment by default)

 ## Resource consumption